Endozoicomonas: Scientific history

-At the moment, ten species are validly published under the ICNP.
+At the moment, 11 species are validly published under the ICNP, with the remaining four being Candidatus.

 Biology and biochemistry

 Genome

 Despite the abundance of Endozoicomonas symbionts, only three complete Endozoicomonas genomes are publicly available (E. elysicola, E. montiporae, and E. numazuensis), isolated from a sea slug, coral, and a sponge, respectively.
 For their sequencing analyses, culture-independent methods of genome sequencing were used, including meta-genomic binning and single cell genomics.
 Endozoicomonas species have large genomes ranging from 4.049 Mb (Endozoicomonas sp.
 AB1) to 6.69 Mb (E. elysicola DSM22380).

 Metabolism

 Research led to the discovery that its genome is enriched with genes associated with transporter activity of carbon sugars, as well as cell secretion and transposase activity, suggesting that these organisms have a potential role in the up-cycling of carbohydrates or the supply of proteins to their host.
 These skills can help them to quickly adapt to a new host or take advantage of a new niche.
 Although none of the Endozoicomonas genomes have genes for fixing nitrogen directly, some species have several forms of nitrate reductase, accounting for the conversion of nitrate to nitrite and of nitrite to ammonia, which could then be secreted.
 Endozoicomonas contain in their own genome for the assimilation of ammonia through the synthesis of glutamine and glutamate.
 They can also synthesize other amino acids like alanine, aspartate, cysteine, glycine, homocysteine, homoserine, leucine, lysine, methionine, serine, and threonine, indicating strain-specific functions.

 The Endozoicomonas genus also plays an important role in the coral sulfur cycle.
 E. acroporae strains cannot only metabolize dimethylsulfoniopropionate (DMSP) to produce dimethylsulfide (DMS), but also use DMSP as a carbon source for growth and survival.
 Through several research done, the first DMSP-related operon in E. acroporae was also identified, which links DMSP metabolism to the central carbon cycle.

 A high metabolic specificity is shown by Endozoicomonas samples isolated from the intertidal marine sponge O. papilla.
 Indeed, the presence of gene clusters encoding for the lactate, L-rhamnose metabolism, and phenylacetic acid (PA) degradation pathway indicates the probable ability of these microorganisms to utilize alternative carbon sources.